|Lymphocyte Development - CNRS URA 1961|

 Hematopoietic stem cells (HSC) guaranty the production of blood cells throughout life.
 HSC are not generated in the hematopoietic organs but are produced exogenously.

-We have previously established that hematopoietic precursors in the intra-embryonic mesoderm are the only ones capable of long-term reconstitution of the hematopoietic compartment of adult NK-deficient hosts.
+We have previously established that the HSC are generated from hematopoietic precursors in the intra-embryonic mesoderm are the only ones capable of long-term reconstitution of the hematopoietic compartment of adult NK-deficient hosts.
 They can thus be called HSC.
-The yolk sac-derived precursors are unable of long-term engraftment of recipient mice.
+The yolk sac-derived (YS) precursors are unable of long-term engraftment of recipient mice.
 We identified surface markers that allowed the isolation of a population of multipotent hematopoietic precursors, in the AGM, represented at a frequency of one in three cells.
 We sorted these precursors and analyzed the pattern of expression of genes involved in hematopoietic differentiation.
 This analysis allowed us to postulate that HSC are generated in the sub-aortic mesenchymal patches.
+This population is already at this stage strictly engaged in hematiopoietic fate and is unable to give rise to neural precursors.
+We identified a pipulation of primitive macrophages in the YS and AGM and we are actively pursuing the characterization of the origin and function of these cells.

 B cell development in the absence of interleukine 7.
 P. Vieira and A. Cumano.

 In the absence of interleukin 7 (IL-7), the numbers of T and B lymphocytes are ten fold reduced in the peripheral lymphoid organs.
-This chronic lymphopenia results in a massive activation of peripheral T and B cells.
 Our analysis showed that B lymphopoiesis is completely abrogated in the bone marrow of adult IL-7-/- mice starting at the 7th week of age, illustrating the essential role of IL-7 in bone marrow lymphopoiesis.
-This blockage explains the chronicity of the lymphopenic status in these mice.
 We showed that the majority of B lymphocytes in these mice were of fetal or neonatal origin.
-Fetal B cell production is therefore active and partially independent from interleukin 7.
+We established that this production is strictly dependent on the "Thymic stromal lymphopoietin" (TSLP).

 TLR4 gene expression during B cell ontogeny.
 P. Vieira.

-Keywords: hematopoiesis, lymphocyte development, gd T cells, regulatory T cells, grafts
+Keywords: hematopoiesis, lymphocyte development, gamma delta T cells, regulatory T cells, grafts

 |Office staff||Researchers||Scientific trainees||Other personnel|